OData/v3ProtocolDocument/OData.markdown

 # Overview #

+- ASSIGNED TO: ARLO
 - include the exec summary of data and its design principles.

 # Data Model #

+- ASSIGNED TO: MikeF
 - high level overview of the data model that describes the system (not a full/formal definition of EDM, but just what you need to know to reason about the contents of the spec)
 - ideally we can put the full/formal definition of EDM into an appendix or something.
 We should also consider any changes or omissions to EDM we might need/want